 Beyond formal coursework, the program is based on a mentor-mentee, apprenticeship model.
 This means that you will be involved with a faculty member’s research during your time in the program.

-Upon completion of your coursework, you’ll complete a culminating experience – this can be either a master's research project or a written comprehensive exam.
+Upon completion of your coursework, you’ll complete a culminating experience–either a master's research project or a written comprehensive exam.

 Community Health and Health Behavior (CHHB) Core Courses (9 Credit Hours)